-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Mauritius while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Mauritius while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Mauritius.

 Mauritius is a country located in the Indian Ocean, 1,200 miles off of the Southeast coast of Africa.
 The country includes the islands of Mauritius, Rodrigues, Agaléga, St. Brandon, and two disputed territories.
 The island is one of the only places where the dodo bird lived.
-1.2 million people live in Mauritius, which makes it the 19th most densely populated country.
-The unemployment rate is 7.9%, and the GDP is USD 12.62 billion and growing at a 3.6% annual rate.
+Over 1.25 million people live in Mauritius, making it one of the most densely populated countries.
+The unemployment rate is 9.5%, and the GDP is USD 11.95 billion and growing at a 6.7% annual rate.
 Mauritius exports sugar, clothing, animals, and vegetable oils.

 When negotiating terms of an employment contract and offer letter with an employee in Mauritius, it may be useful to keep the following in mind: